RheingoldRiver/mw-pygments-css/README.md

 The difference from the original is that `.highlight` is replaced by `.mw-highlight`.

-My recommendation is to use Monoaki for dark themes.
+My recommendation is to use Dracula for dark themes.
+If you want a background color where Dracula doesn't work well, try Monokai.